seifbasel/Sentiment-Analysis-Using-Neural-Networks-and-Machine-Learning/readme.md

 ## Dataset

-The dataset used in this project is sourced from [Women's Clothing E-Commerce Reviews](https://www.kaggle.com/nicapotato/womens-ecommerce-clothing-reviews) dataset available on Kaggle.
+The dataset used in this project is sourced from the [Women's Clothing E-Commerce Reviews](https://www.kaggle.com/nicapotato/womens-ecommerce-clothing-reviews) dataset available on Kaggle.
 It contains reviews written by customers along with their ratings and additional information.

 ## Preprocessing

-Before modeling, the review text undergoes preprocessing steps including lowercasing, tokenization, stop word removal, and stemming to prepare it for analysis.
+Before modeling, the review text undergoes preprocessing steps including:
+- Lowercasing
+- Tokenization
+- Stop word removal
+- Stemming

+These steps prepare the text for analysis.

 ## Models